 This program provides medical assistance and cash grants to persons who are Aged, Blind, or Disabled and financially eligible for Supplemental Security Income (SSI).
-Households may receive assistance from the Supplemental Nutritional Assistance Program (SNAP) and AABD cash as well.
+Households may receive assistance from the Supplemental Nutrition Assistance Program (SNAP) as well.

 Refugee Senior Services Initiative